TensorVince/PeacefulOpenSourceLicense/README.md

-You need to accept POSPL.
+WARNING!
+This license is still under development and needs to be checked for legal compliance.

+To make use of this license, the enduser has to accept the PEACEFUL OPEN SOURCE PROXY LICENSE (POSPL).
 The other two licenses are sublicenses.

-further details in the README will follow later...
+Further details will follow...